On the $3$-colorable subgroup $\mathcal{F}$ and maximal subgroups of Thompson's group $F$: Introduction

 Another interesting example of similar origin is the so-called $3$--colorable subgroup $\CF\leq F$, \cite{Jo16, Ren}.
 It is the main object of this paper and it is worth recalling its story.
 Roughly speaking, one of the original aims of Jones's project was to obtain representations of ${\rm Diff}^+(S^1)$ as limits of representations of Thompson's group $T$, seen as a group of homeomorphisms of $S^1$.
 However, in \cite{Jo16} Jones discovered that, in general, this is not possible.
 In fact, he defined two families of unitary representations for Thompson's groups by means of the planar algebras of quantum $SO(3)$, one for $F$ and one for $T$ (see \cite{MPS} for more information on these planar algebras).
 Then, he computed the weak limit of the rotations by angle $2^{-n}$ in the representations of $T$, when $n$ tends to infinity, and saw that contrary to what one would hope, the limit is not the identity.
 The $3$-colorable subgroup $\CF$ arises as the stabiliser of the vacuum vector in one of these representations of $F$, and we will now explain its construction.

 Denote by $\CT_k$ the set of rooted planar finite $k$-regular trees.
 It is well known that the elements of Thompson's group $F$ can be viewed as equivalence classes of pairs of finite planar binary trees.
 Brown \cite{Brown} introduced a family of groups that share many properties with $F$.
 These groups, sometimes called Brown-Thompson groups $F_k$, $k\geq 2$, are groups of piecewise linear homeomorphisms of the interval $[0,1]$ with slopes powers of $k$ and points of non-continuity of the derivative $k$-adic rationals.
 Their elements can be described as equivalence classes of pairs of trees from $\CT_k$, $k\geq 2$.
+Besides the Thompson's groups $F$ and $T$, a third group was also introduced by Richard Thompson, namely $V$.
+This group can be described both as a group of homeomorphisms of the Cantor set and in terms of binary trees.
+The groups $F$ and $T$ are proper subgroups of $V$.
+After the work of Thompson and before that of Brown, Higman \cite{HIG} introduced a family of groups generalising $V$.
+These are the groups $V_{n,r}$ and they form an infinite family of finitely presented, infinite, simple groups, with the additional parameter $r$ for the number of roots of the $n$-ary trees.

 In \cite{Ren} Ren introduced the following construction of subgroups of $F$ isomorphic with $F_k$.
 Let $T\in \CT_2$ be a rooted planar binary tree with $k$ leaves.
-Define an injective map $\alpha_T: F_k \to F$: given a pair of trees $(T_+,T_-)\in F_k$, replace any vertex of degree $k+1$ with the tree $T$.
+Define an injective map $\alpha_T: F_k \to F$: given a pair of rooted $k$-regular trees $(T_+,T_-)\in F_k$, replace any vertex of degree $k+1$ with the tree $T$.

 For a tree $T\in \CT_2$, denote by $\ell_T(0)$ the number of left edges in the path from the left-most leaf to the root and by $\ell_T(k-1)$ the number of right edges in the path from the right-most leaf to the root.
 Recall that the abelianization map $\pi: F\to F/[F,F]=\mathbb{Z}\oplus \mathbb{Z}$ can be described as $\pi(f)=(\log_2 f'(0),\log_2 f'(1))$, see \cite{CFP}.
 If $f\in F$ is represented by a pair of trees $(T_+,T_-)$, then $\log_2 f'(0)$ is equal to $\ell_{T_+}(0)-\ell_{T_-}(0)$.
 Similarly, $\log_2 f'(1)$ is equal to $\ell_{T_+}(k-1)-\ell_{T_-}(k-1)$.